Summary and Keywords

 Action readiness is considered a central property of emotions in most psychological theories.
 Emotions are the engine of behavior.
 They are the motivating, directing, prioritizing function of the brain, and impel to an immediate reaction to challenges and opportunities faced by the organism.
-Nevertheless, under sociopolitical malaise emotions do not always lead to action.
+Nevertheless, under sociopolitical malaise, emotions do not always lead to action.

 Interpretative “emotion work” in formal or informal contexts may change emotions from immobilizing to mobilizing, or from destructive to constructive, as the traumatic event is being “worked through” and a cohesive narrative about it develops.
-But even then, action and in our case, political action, depends on the individual’s available repertoire—political efficacy, resilience—built up from past recoveries and a sense of support from social networks, and hope in assessing the costs and benefits from the harms brought by acting and the harms brought by non-acting.
+But even then, action and in our case, political action, depends on the individual’s available repertoire—political efficacy and resilience—built up from past recoveries and a sense of support from social networks, and hope in assessing the costs and benefits from the harms brought by acting and the harms brought by non-acting.

 Access to the complete content on Oxford Research Encyclopedia of Politics requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.